 - Administrative Law

 - International Law

-- Chinese Law and Comparative Law
+- Chinese and Comparative Law

-- Law, Society, and Religion in China
+- Law, Religion and Politics in China